Local pastor says vandalism, attempts to poison her are a series of hate crimes

-POCATELLO — A local pastor who has for years been pushing to establish supportive housing for Pocatello area homeless people says she has been the victim of what she believes to be hate crimes spanning at least the past year.
+POCATELLO — A local pastor who has for years been pushing to build a homeless shelter in Pocatello says she has been the victim of what she believes to be hate crimes spanning at least the past year.

 Jacqualine “Big Momma” Thomas on Wednesday told the Idaho State Journal that for the last year she has experienced vandalism to Praise Temple of God church on the 600 block of North 11th Avenue, to the administrative offices for Big Momma’s House located at 429 Washington Avenue, as well as to her personal home and vehicle.